kwanlier/KMod/README.md

 - honokan​
 - Trigard​

-Main focus of the mod is to add an extra flavor to the game such as dialog for each situation, extra art, and new game mechanics (difficult mode, pregnancy).
+Main focus of the mod is to add an extra flavor to the game such as dialog for each situation, extra art, and new game mechanics (difficult mode).
 - Dialog
   A dialog will appear by either appearing on its own (When the cloth break, when player press undress, during H scene, game over) or through the pressing of button ("Q" or D-Pad up).
 - Extra art